kaizhangpnl/kaizhangpl.github.io/EAM_User_Guide/_sources/run.rst.txt

 -------------------------------------

 EAM can run in the single column mode.
-Some instructions on how to configure and run a single column model can be found `here <https://acme-climate.atlassian.net/wiki/spaces/Docs/pages/128294958/Running+the+ACME+Single+Column+Model>`_.
+Some instructions (internal) on how to configure and run a single column model can be found `here <https://acme-climate.atlassian.net/wiki/spaces/Docs/pages/128294958/Running+the+ACME+Single+Column+Model>`_.

 A runscript template can be found `here <https://github.com/kaizhangpnl/kaizhangpnl.github.io/blob/master/source/scm_runscript.rst>`_.

-IOP forcing data to drive the SCM can be found
+IOP forcing data to drive the SCM can be found (internal) `here <https://acme-climate.atlassian.net/wiki/spaces/Docs/pages/127456636/ACME+Single-Column+Model+Case+Library>`_.
-`here <https://acme-climate.atlassian.net/wiki/spaces/Docs/pages/127456636/ACME+Single-Column+Model+Case+Library>`_.